School Reading Plan

 Section D

-Describe the system in place to help parents in your school understand how they can support the
+Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

 Section E

-classroom and school level with decisions about PreK-5ᵗʰ grade intervention based on all available data to ensure grade-level proficiency in reading.
+Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5ᵗʰ grade intervention based on all available data to ensure grade-level proficiency in reading.

 Our school has a solid system in place for monitoring reading achievement and growth for students in PreK-5th grade.
 By using universal screeners and diagnostic data to inform decisions about targeted interventions, to tailor support to meet each student's needs and help ensure growth to reach grade-level proficiency in reading.
 Key strategies used to help us monitor reading achievement and growth include:

-1. Regular Assessments: Implementing regular reading assessments can help track students' progress over time.
+Regular Assessments: Implementing regular reading assessments can help track students' progress over time.
 This might include universal screeners, diagnostic assessments, common assessments, and classroom assessments.

-3. Individualized Interventions: Based on the data analysis and the use of our literacy decision tree, we develop targeted intervention programs for students who need additional support, ensuring that resources are allocated effectively.
+Individualized Interventions: Based on the data analysis and the use of our literacy decision tree, we develop targeted intervention programs for students who need additional support, ensuring that resources are allocated effectively.

-4. Professional Development: Providing teachers with training on effective reading instruction strategies and interventions can enhance their ability to support student growth.
+Professional Development: Providing teachers with training on effective reading instruction strategies and interventions can enhance their ability to support student growth.

-6. Progress Monitoring: Continuously monitoring student progress during interventions allows for timely adjustments to strategies as needed.
+Progress Monitoring: Continuously monitoring student progress during interventions allows for timely adjustments to strategies as needed.

 By prioritizing these strategies, our school creates a responsive and effective reading program that helps all students thrive.